2001 Brazilian Grand Prix: Practice

 The race was preceded by four practice sessions, two one-hour sessions on Friday and two 45-minute sessions on Saturday.
 The first morning practice session was held in sunny weather on a dusty track that was cleaned by cars; no rain was expected.
 Michael Schumacher led the first practice session, setting a lap of 1:16.832 with 23 minutes left.
 Häkkinen was second and was fastest for the first quarter of the practice until spinning off midway through after likely driving onto dirt rather than a lack of car grip.
 Barrichello, Coulthard, BAR's Olivier Panis, the Jaguars of Eddie Irvine and Luciano Burti, Williams' Juan Pablo Montoya, Heidfeld and Jordan's Jarno Trulli rounded out the session's top ten fastest drivers.

 Rubens Barrichello (pictured in 2002) had a loss of oil pressure that meant he had a lack of preparation on his car.

 It became warmer but overcast for the second practice session.
 Early in the session, Coulthard set the day's fastest lap of 1:15.520 on new tyres, one second quicker than Trulli.
 He tried to lap faster but missed the braking point for Curva do Sol corner and spun into the gravel trap.
 Michael Schumacher was third after suffering a puncture from driving over a nail.
 Montoya and Ralf Schumacher of Williams (who ran off the track at turn ten, damaging his car's front aerodynamic devices) were fourth and sixth, separated by Häkkinen.
 Barrichello, seventh, spun off after 22 minutes after his engine lost power due to a loss of oil pressure and stalled.
-Because the sporting regulations prohibited him from driving the backup car, Barrichello had insufficient on-track driving to setup his car for the race.
+Because the sporting regulations prohibited him from driving the backup car, Barrichello had insufficient on-track driving to set up his car for the race.
 Frentzen (who stopped on track at Subida do Lago corner when his engine suddenly cut out with more than 20 minutes remaining), Heidfeld and Irvine followed in the top ten.

 It got hotter during Saturday's free practice sessions.
 Häkkinen led the third practice session, lapping at 1:14.503, with teammate Coulthard second.
 Michael Schumacher and Barrichello were third and fifth fastest, followed by Ralf Schumacher.
 Montoya, Trulli, Frentzen, Heidfeld, and Sauber's Kimi Räikkönen completed the top ten.
 Burti lost control of his Jaguar but recovered to continue driving.
 Giancarlo Fisichella's Benetton car stopped in the grass due to an engine oil leak.

 In the final practice session, Montoya was quickest with a lap of 1:13.963, lapping faster than the 2000 pole time; Ralf Schumacher was fourth.
 The two McLarens split them, with Häkkinen in second and Coulthard in third.
 Michael Schumacher was fifth, ahead of Frentzen, Barrichello, Räikkönen, Panis and Heidfeld.
 Frentzen's engine failed before the pit lane on his final lap of the session and marshals moved his car into the pit lane, smoke billowing from the rear.
 BAR's Jacques Villeneuve and Irvine stopped their cars close to each other in the grass with gearbox hydraulic trouble.